Header Banner

-How To: Make Incompatible Apps Work in Multi-Window View on Your Galaxy Note 2
+How to Make Incompatible Apps Work in Multi-Window View on Your Galaxy Note 2

 Multi Window, a feature that was greatly improved with the release of the Samsung Galaxy Note 3, is still quite limited on the older Note 2, allowing only the use of a few stock applications to multitask with.